Firestone Collection of Canadian Art

-The Firestone Collection of Canadian Art is a collection of over 1600 works of twentieth-century Canadian art amassed by Ottawa residents O.J. and Isobel Firestone beginning in the 1950s.
+The Firestone Collection of Canadian Art (Collection Firestone d'art canadien) is a collection of over 1600 works of twentieth-century Canadian art amassed by Ottawa residents O.J. and Isobel Firestone beginning in the 1950s.
 It is now a public collection owned by the City of Ottawa, and under the custodianship of the Ottawa Art Gallery.
 There are dedicated gallery and storage spaces at the Ottawa Art Gallery for the Collection.
 Furthermore, the original marble and brass staircase from the Firestone home is now located as the main feature of the lobby of the new Ottawa Art Gallery building at 50 Mackenzie King Bridge.

 History

 Otto Jack Firestone immigrated to Canada from Austria in 1938, moving to Ottawa to work as an economist for the Federal Government after completing his master's degree in the subject at McGill University in 1942.
 Inspired by visits to the National Gallery of Canada, in the following years Firestone and his wife, concert pianist Isobel Torontow, visited artists' studios and began collecting their art.
 Through their avid collecting the couple formed bonds with well-known members of the Canadian art world including Group of Seven member, A.Y.
 Jackson.

 The Firestones began constructing their new three-storey, 8,000-square-foot home in Rockcliffe Park at 375 Minto Place in 1960.
 Named for Isobel, "Belmanor" was a new larger home constructed to accommodate the Firestone's growing art collection with temperature and humidity control and exhibition lighting.
 The modernist building became a social hub for friends of the Firestones and members of the arts community.

 The Firestone family made the decision to donate their collection (at that time numbering around 1200 works of art), their home, and a $100,000 endowment fund for art conservation and maintenance to the Ontario Heritage Foundation (now the Ontario Heritage Trust) in 1972.
 The artwork remained on display in the home, and O.J.
 Firestone conducted regular tours for the visiting public by appointment.

 O.J. and Isobel Firestone divorced in 1978, and Firestone remarried, to Barbara MacMahon.
 Barbara Firestone spearheaded two tours of the Collection to Western and Eastern Europe in the 1980s.
 In 1991, the Ontario Heritage Foundation decided the Collection, now numbering 1600 works of art, needed a new home as Firestone was moving out of his home at Minto Place for health reasons.
 He could no longer maintain the collection and continue to give tours, so he moved into a home overlooking the Ottawa River, giving him a Group of Seven view.
 A joint bid was submitted by the City of Ottawa and the newly incorporated Ottawa Art Gallery to acquire the "Firestone Art Collection," as it was then known.
 They won the bid, and the City obtained ownership of the nationally important Collection by promising new spaces dedicated to its maintenance and display within the Ottawa Art Gallery.